-August is the time of year when the first “Back to School” commercials often appear.
-Suddenly, as kids with backpacks and shiny sneakers parade across the television screen, we are filled with disbelief at how quickly the summer has flown by, and excitement about what the new school year will bring.
+Now is the time of year when “Back to School” commercials often appear.
+Suddenly, as middle schoolers with backpacks and shiny sneakers parade across the television screen, we are filled with disbelief at how quickly the summer has flown by, and excitement about what the new school year will bring.

 Many middle schoolers start the year with a backpack full of fresh school supplies – clean binders, unsharpened pencils, folders that make a satisfying “crack” the first time they’re opened.
 Every year, we find that students try to put these supplies to good use at the beginning of the year and stay quite organized during the first days and weeks.

-And every year, a few weeks into school, we notice that students begin struggling to find specific papers amidst a growing pile of handouts, homework assignments, and permission slips.
+And every year, a few weeks into school, we notice that many middle schoolers begin struggling to find specific papers amidst a growing pile of handouts, homework assignments, and permission slips.
 Especially for students just starting middle school, September often marks the first time they will need to balance multiple subjects, different teachers’ expectations, and a larger number of papers and assignments.

 Here are some helpful tips to help middle schoolers stay organized this September and beyond: